GeoscienceAustralia/dea-knowledge-hub/docs/guides/about/glossary.md

 on all aspects of geoscience and is the custodian of geographic and geological data.
 [Digital Earth Australia](#dea) is a program of Geoscience Australia.

-For more information, see [Geoscience Australia](https://www.ga.gov.au/).
+For more information, see the [Geoscience Australia website](https://www.ga.gov.au/).

 {#geomedian}
 ## Geomedian